-Journal (30%):
+3 Reflections (30%):

-Students will take required readings and summarize the readings and establish what each reading is focusing on and how it applies to the course content.
-A minimum of one paragraph for each reading and how it applies to the course and your response to each reading will be a minimum of one paragraph per reading.
+Students will take three of the required readings and summarize the readings and establish what each reading is focusing on and how it applies to the course content.
+A minimum of 750 words for each reading and how it applies to the course.
 Students will be graded on structure, content, grammar, spelling and effort applied responding to each reading.
 Students are permitted to speak in the first person for response paragraphs.

-Governance Model Project (30%):
+Governance Model Project (35%):